-Following three days of presentations, questions, and debate of the City’s first Multi-Year Business Plan and Budget on November 25, 26 and 27, 2019, Mayor Charlie Clark and City Council finished budget deliberations to finalize the budget investments for 2020/2021.
+City approved its first Multi-Year Business Plan and Budget for 2020 and 2021 last November 2019.
 City Council made several adjustments and adopted various options to minimize tax increases to ensure citizens would receive maximum benefits for their tax dollars invested for 2020 and 2021.

 Approved 2020/2021 Multi-Year Business Plan & Budget

-The City's new multi-year business plan and budget process has many benefits, including:
+The City's multi-year business plan and budget process has many benefits, including:

 - improved financial stability, transparency and accountability over our investments and spending plan changes;

 - more flexible allocation of our resources so we can accomplish more of our goals over time;